Wildlife Observation

 7

 In Gaspé, Forillon National Park offers you the opportunity to immerse yourself in nature on a territory that is home to diverse and abundant wildlife.
 On land, you may encounter moose, black bears, beavers and porcupines; if you look up, you are likely to spot razorbills, gulls and other seabirds.
-Inquire about the guided interpretive activities offered in the park.
-Out at sea, Croisières Baie de Gaspé will take you on a whale-watching excursion to meet the giants found in the Gulf of St. Lawrence, including impressive blue whales and spectacular humpbacks.
-Cap Aventure, on the other hand, offers you the opportunity to go on a sea-kayaking excursion among the seals.
+(Inquire about the guided interpretive activities offered in this park.)
+Out at sea, you can go on a whale-watching excursion with Croisières Baie de Gaspé to meet the marine giants found in the Gulf of St. Lawrence off Forillon, including impressive blue whales and spectacular humpbacks.
+You can also enjoy a sea kayaking excursion among the seals with Cap Aventure.

 Cap Aventure also offers a whale-watching safari aboard a Zodiac, departing from the Gaspé marina.
 Keep your eyes peeled: you will also see lots of seabirds during this outing!

-Past Gaspé, the road you travel through La Haute-Gaspésie will be dotted with rest areas that are also perfect spots to observe birds.
+Past Gaspé, your drive through the La Haute-Gaspésie sector will be dotted with rest areas that are perfect spots to observe birds.

 90 km (55 mi.)Sainte-Anne-des-Monts to Matane